5 Worst Productivity Killers All Agencies Should Avoid

 Being productive doesn't only mean working more in less time.
 It also means having a healthy work-life balance, higher job satisfaction, less stress, and less probability of getting the famous burnout syndrome.

 The problem with productivity killers is that they're really sneaky.
-If you think that you'll find texting, browsing through Twitter, or chatting with colleagues at a water cooler among productivity killers, you're wrong.
+If you think that you'll find texting, browsing through Twitter, checking any social profile, or chatting with colleagues at a water cooler among productivity killers, you're wrong.

-So which tasks are our worst productivity enemies?
+So which tasks are our worst marketing productivity enemies?
+Let's see if your agency identifies with these top productivity killers.

 Why?